 The following updates and pictures come directly from our tree-planting partner, Ecosia.

 We will be publishing these updates regularly, as provided by our partner, Ecosia.
-Thank you to Treecard members for funding these trees! 🌳
+Thank you to Treecard members for helping fund these trees! 🌳

 Join the Treecard community and plant trees with your daily actions 💚

-This month, your trees are planted in 5 projects and 4 countries.
+This month, your trees were are getting planted by Ecosia in 5 projects and 4 countries.
 Here is a brief update on some of them.

 • In Uganda, together with Trees 4 Humanity we plant tree corridors that connect remaining forests, so chimps can safely move between them, as their habitat is shrinking due to a growing demand for charcoal and firewood.
 Chimpanzees are shy animals, but have been forced to leave the forest in search of food, creating conflicts with farmers.
 These past months, the team has been busy preparing 350,000 new seedlings for the upcoming planting season - they are now ready to be planted to protect even more chimps!